 So, let’s go back and look at what kind of mom my mother was to me in my early years.

-- Really cool doctors and a nurse, who decided it was worth having a normal delivery.
+- Really cool doctors, and a nurse, who decided it was worth having a normal delivery.

 Some more stuff I’ve learned from my parents:

 - When life inside the home is stable, life outside the home will be surmountable.
 If your parents are consistent with the rules inside the house, you will have no problem adhering to them outside the house.
-Trust, reliability, and a real role model are priceless.
+Trust, reliability, and a proper role model are priceless.

 My mom wasn’t perfect, but the gift of a mother’s love… there’s no power like it on this earth!